rayklanderman/jaseci-proj/README.md

 ---

+## 🔒 **Security & Secret Management**

+This project is intentionally public for evaluation and learning, so all sensitive values must stay outside the repository:

+- Store API keys (for example `GEMINI_API_KEY`, `DATABASE_URL`) only in environment variables or the managed secrets UI on Vercel and Railway.
+- Duplicate `.env.example` locally and keep your real `.env` out of version control (already covered by `.gitignore`).
+- Run a secret scan before pushing.
+We recommend installing [`git-secrets`](https://github.com/awslabs/git-secrets) or [`gitleaks`](https://github.com/gitleaks/gitleaks) and running `git secrets --scan` / `gitleaks detect` when contributing.
+- Rotate credentials if anything is exposed, and audit access logs on both Railway and Vercel after major deployments.

+See [`SECURITY.md`](./SECURITY.md) for a full checklist covering deployment hardening, secret rotation, and incident response tips.

+---

 ## 🤝 **Contributing**

 We welcome contributions to improve the tutorial materials, add more Jac examples, or enhance the AI Task Manager application!